-- 107. As already outlined in the 2003 Policy Paper, the Prosecutor pays utmost attention to the efficient use of resources.
-The overarching criterion for the overall cost of the Court, which can double or treble the cost of its operations, is the number of situations, cases investigated and persons prosecuted.
-There are three additional factors that are critically relevant for the cost-efficient operation of the Office: - 108.
-The first, and most relevant factor in terms of spending, is the policy of focused investigations and prosecutions, in accordance with the Statute. - 109.
-The second factor is that an entire division promotes national and international cooperation, on the basis that a strong cooperation network will reduce the need for in-house resources. - 110.
+- The first, and most relevant factor in terms of spending, is the policy of focused investigations and prosecutions, in accordance with the Statute. - The second factor is that an entire division promotes national and international cooperation, on the basis that a strong cooperation network will reduce the need for in-house resources. - 110.
 The third factor is the rotation of trained personnel in accordance with the flexibility established by the Financial Regulations and Rules.
 As the investigative stages of one case are completed, the investigators and analysts rotate to new cases, or to others in the advanced stages of investigation requiring additional resources.
 The same applies to the other core areas of operation.
 This rotation of staff resources (established posts and GTA) is essential to the Office being efficient and cost effective, and it is thanks to this concept that no additional requests are being made for 2010.
 In fact, it is through this strategy of flexible resource utilization that new and additional situations and cases have not led to a linear inflation of resources.